-fish of the order Siluriformes, and egg products (which includes dried, frozen, and liquid eggs), and tests for animal drug residues to determine if the residue is above tolerance concentration (maximum allowable amounts).
+For those animals subject to slaughter inspection by the U.S. Department of Agriculture's Food Safety and Inspection Service (FSIS), we will inform FSIS if the regulatory criteria are met and we grant you an Investigational Food Use Authorization.
+FSIS has oversight of meat, poultry, fish of the order Siluriformes, and egg products (which includes dried, frozen, and liquid eggs), and tests for animal drug residues to determine if the residue is above the tolerance concentration (maximum allowable amounts).

-We recommend that prior to making a food use authorization request, you schedule a teleconference or in-person meeting with us to determine if your investigational animals may be suitable for consideration for food use and the nature and extent of data you will need to provide for us to make that determination.
-FDA's food safety evaluation focuses on hazard identification, hazard characterization and exposure assessment, including any mitigations of human exposure.
-The data and information that should be provided in order to be considered for a food use authorization are determined on a case-by-case basis, based on the specific IGA in the food animal.
-The evaluation focuses on any intended and unintended effects of the IGA that may result in a hazard to the consumer of the edible tissues derived from these animals, based on the health status of the animals, and the composition of foods produced from the animals.
+We recommend that prior to making an investigational food-use authorization request, you schedule a teleconference or in-person meeting with us to determine if your investigational animals may be suitable for consideration for food use and the nature and extent of data you will need to provide for us to make that determination.
+FDA's food safety evaluation focuses on hazard identification, hazard characterization and exposure assessment, and any mitigations of human exposure.
+The data and information that should be provided in order to be considered for an investigational food-use authorization are determined on a case-by-case basis, based on the specific IGA in the food animal.
+The evaluation focuses on any intended and unintended effects of the IGA that may result in a hazard to the consumer who ingests the edible tissues derived from these animals, based on the health status of the animals, and the potential impact on the composition of foods produced from the animals.